By Alex Ellis, CEO

 But is that true?

-My guess is you’re like the majority of people I know — good people seeking to live good lives.
-But if you and I were totally honest with ourselves, hand-on-heart, we would probably acknowledge that there are some things in the past we wish we would have done differently.
+If you and I were honest with ourselves, hand-on-heart, we would probably acknowledge there are some things in the past we wish we would have done differently.
+Perhaps actions we took (or failed to take) that harmed someone else.

 Simply put, we are totally unable to fix the situation by ourselves.